AP Source: Altered doping data could restart Russian scandal | New Country 923

 AP Source: Altered doping data could restart Russian scandal

-A person familiar with the case tells The Associated Press that Russia’s anti-doping agency could face suspension again based on information indicating data from the Moscow drug-testing lab had been manipulated before being delivered to the World Anti-Doping Agency earlier this year.
+The Russian anti-doping agency could face suspension again based on information indicating data from the Moscow drug-testing lab had been manipulated before being delivered to the World Anti-Doping Agency earlier this year, a person familiar with the case told The Associated Press.

-WADA reinstated Russia’s anti-doping agency after gaining access to long-sought-after data that was to be used to confirm doping positives stemming from the country’s plans to cheat to help athletes win medals at the 2014 Sochi Olympics and other events.
+WADA reinstated Russia’s anti-doping agency (RUSADA) after gaining access to long-sought-after data that was to be used to confirm doping positives stemming from the country’s plans to cheat so athletes could win medals at the 2014 Sochi Olympics and other events.

+Handing over the data was among the critical requirements for the reinstatement, and WADA extended a Dec.
+31, 2018, deadline by more than two weeks, then deemed its negotiations a success when it received the data.

 More AP sports: https://apnews.com/apf-Sports and https://twitter.com/AP_Sports